aws-samples/addons-transformer-for-amazon-eks/README.md

   It will perform a static validation on the device and then give you the option to submit it to the marketplace for runtime and further validation before it can be included in the EKS Console marketplace.

+  The command can accept two different formats of inputs:
+  * Fully qualified Helm URL to download
+  * Deconstructed URL that requires Protocol, Repo, and Version to pull

 EXAMPLES